 Deutsch: Pilates / Español: Pilates / Português: Pilates / Français: Pilates / Italiano: Pilates

-Pilates is a form of low-impact exercise that focuses on strengthening muscles while improving postural alignment, flexibility, and body awareness.
+Pilates is a form of low-impact exercise that focuses on strengthening muscles while improving postural alignment, flexibility, and body Awareness.
 Named after its creator, Joseph Pilates, this method involves a series of controlled movements that target the core muscles, including the abdominals, lower back, hips, and glutes.
 Pilates is often practised on a mat or using specialised equipment, such as the Reformer, to enhance resistance and support.

 Description

 Pilates is a versatile exercise system that combines elements of yoga, dance, and calisthenics, making it accessible to people of all fitness levels and ages.
-It emphasises precision, control, and breathing, with each exercise performed in a specific sequence designed to work the body uniformly.
+It emphasises Precision, control, and breathing, with each exercise performed in a specific sequence designed to work the body uniformly.
 The practice promotes the development of a strong core, or "powerhouse," which serves as the foundation for all movements.
 This not only improves muscle tone but also enhances balance, coordination, and overall body awareness.

 Developed in the early 20th century by Joseph Pilates, the method was initially intended for rehabilitation purposes, helping injured dancers and soldiers recover by improving their strength and mobility.
 Over time, it evolved into a popular form of fitness training that is now widely recognised for its benefits in reducing back pain, improving posture, and enhancing mental focus through mindful movement.